REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 <details markdown="1">
 <summary> Solution </summary>

+> This information can be found in the **General Statistics** section of the MultiQc report.
+> The **1st Neighbors** approach produces by far the largest disease modules, both in terms of nodes and edges.
+> This is due to the high density of PPI networks and the occurrence of high-degree hub nodes.
+> Consequently, 1st Neighbor modules may contain a very large number of nodes, so their specificity should be interpreted with caution.

 </details>

 Which method removes the most seed nodes from its module?

 <details markdown="1">
 <summary> Solution </summary>

+> This information can be found in the **General Statistics** section of the MultiQc report as well.
+> The number of included `Seeds` is lowest for **DOMINO**, as it often excludes seed nodes from its modules.
+> This can be advantageous if the seed set is noisy, but undesirable when working with a high-confidence gene selection.

 </details>